Jan 1, 2026

 Conclusion

-2025 tariffs are the most complicated import duty environment the US has seen in 90 years.
-Average rates are at 17.9% with huge variation by country and sector.
+We are in the midst of the most complicated import duty environment the US has seen in 90 years.
 Customs brokers need to prioritize compliance audits for China, India, and Mexico.
 Track USTR and CBP announcements daily.
 Update your HTS classification and landed cost models continuously.
-Three things to do right now: verify tariff stacking on China entries, confirm India's 50% rate is applied correctly for anything post-August 27, and reclassify medium and heavy-duty vehicle imports under the new Section 232 codes.
 Proactive monitoring isn't optional anymore if you want to manage audit risk and keep costs predictable.

 FAQ